navaddins/NAV-CodePageConvertor/README.md

 You need https://github.com/navaddins/CodePageConvertor before you run the script

-NAV-CodePageConvertor Convert Code Page for Navision after Navision 2013 database conversion
+NAV-CodePageConvertor Convert Code Page for Navision after Navision 2009 to 2013 database conversion

 Run the NAV CodePageConvertor.sql first and then run the Execute StoredProcedure.sql